 "Mining the archive is like building a time machine; I look at the material culture of the past as a way of understanding what has come into being in our contemporary times."

-Sue Johnson (American, born San Francisco, CA) is an internationally exhibited artist who spent her early childhood in California and later in New Jersey.
-She earned a MFA in Painting and Printmaking from Columbia University and a BFA in Painting from Syracuse University, studying art in London, England and Florence, Italy with Syracuse University.
+Sue Johnson (American, born San Francisco, CA) earned an MFA in Painting and Printmaking from Columbia University and a BFA in Painting from Syracuse University, studying art in London, England and Florence, Italy with Syracuse University.

 Johnson has been awarded grants and fellowships from the Pollock-Krasner Foundation, National Endowment for the Arts/Mid Atlantic Arts Foundation, New Jersey State Council on the Arts, Virginia Commission for the Arts, four Individual Artist Awards from the Maryland State Arts Council and a Virginia Museum of Fine Arts Professional Visual Art Fellowship.
 Her work has been the subject of over forty one-person exhibitions at venues that include the Tweed Museum of Art (Duluth, MN), Jan Cicero Gallery (Chicago, IL), Eleanor D. Wilson Museum of Hollins University (Roanoke, VA), Brooklyn Botanic Garden (Brooklyn, NY), Pitt Rivers Museum (Oxford, England), Midwest Museum of American Art (Elkhart, IN), Swarthmore College (Swarthmore, PA), Anderson Gallery/VCU (Richmond, VA), VisArts (Rockville, MD), Workhouse Arts Center (Lorton, VA), The Rosenbach Museum and Library (Philadelphia, PA), Salisbury and South Wiltshire Museum (Salisbury, England), Walton Art Center (Fayetteville, AR), University of Memphis (Memphis, TN), and University of Richmond Museums (Richmond, VA).
 Selected residency fellowships include the Arts/Industry Program of the John Michael Kohler Art Center, MacDowell, Millay Arts, Art Omi, Sam and Adele Golden Foundation Residency, Studios at MASS MoCA, Virginia Center for the Creative Arts, City of Salzburg/Salzburg Kunstlerhaus Residency Fellowship, Scuola Internazionale di Grafica Venezia, I-Park Foundation, Jentel Foundation, CAMAC/Centre D'Art Marnay Art Centre, and library research residencies at the American Philosophical Society, the American Antiquarian Society and most recently at the Winterthur Museum, Garden and Library.
 Johnson served as Visiting Scholar-in-Residence at the Centre for Medieval & Renaissance Studies in Oxford, England in 2010-11, and has been a visiting artist at the American Academy in Rome in 2011 and 2015.